Bradsher v. State, 2016-CF-5960, et al (Escambia County Nov. 2020)

 Criminal Specialist Investigations, Inc. v.
 State, 58 So.
 3d 883 (Fla.
 1st DCA 2011)

-Holding: Case reversed because the record did not reflect that the trial court gave case-specific consideration to the reasonableness and necessity of the costs the defense incurred in hiring their mitigation specialist.
+Holding: First DCA opinion reversed trial court order because the record did not reflect that the trial court gave case-specific consideration to the reasonableness and necessity of the costs the defense incurred in hiring their mitigation specialist.
 Additionally, the Court acknowledged that a “mitigation specialist” is a recognizable position under Florida law.

 Baker v.
 State, 53 So.
 3d 1147 (Fla.
 1st DCA 2011)